Jose Altuve Player Props: Astros vs. Rangers

 Jose Altuve At The Plate

-- Altuve has eight doubles, four home runs and 18 walks while batting .279.
+- Altuve is batting .275 with eight doubles, five home runs and 18 walks.

+- Altuve will look to extend his four-game hitting streak.
+He's batting .368 with two homers over the course of his last games.

-- Altuve has had an RBI in nine games this year (32.1%), including three multi-RBI outings (10.7%).
-He has also driven home three or more of his team's runs in two contests.
+- In 34.5% of his games this season, Altuve has had at least one RBI.
+He's picked up more than one in 13.8% and driven in three or more of his team's runs in two contests.

-- He has scored in 15 of 28 games this year, and more than once 6 times.
+- He has scored in 16 games this season (55.2%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.